 - What is the benefit for people to sign up?

-- Share your landing page on social media, with your friends, and email newsletter subscribers.
-(Be sure to use a great call to action.)
+- Share your landing page on social media with your friends, and email newsletter subscribers.
+Be sure to use a great call to action.

-Vlogging is a great way to play around with creating new content or reshaping old content into something new.
+158. Try Vlogging For A MonthPlay around with creating new content or reshaping old content into something new.
 If you want to turn an old post into a vlog:

-Write an actionable post about the topic that you are going to cover.
-Don't cover everything you want to cover in the workshop, but share something awesome that will make them want to sign up for that course.
-Having a downloadable piece of content also really helps them sign up.
-We all really love free stuff!
+159. Host A Live WorkshopWrite an actionable post about the topic you will cover.
+Don't cover everything in the workshop, but share something that will make them want to sign up for the course.
+Having a downloadable piece of content also helps viewers sign up.
+What to keep in mind:

 - Write your notes like an outline.
 Keep your sentences short so it's easier to focus when you look down at your notes.